tjmckinley/MetaWards/versions/devel/_sources/packaging.rst.txt

 Creating a release
 ------------------

-To create a release first checkout the "master" branch.
+To create a release first checkout the "main" branch.

 .. code-block:: bash

-   git checkout master
+   git checkout main
    git pull

 Next, merge in all changes from the "devel" branch.